 Although both areas are of a relatively small size, they continue to produce research of an international standard.
-We therefore intend to maintain their current size as a proportion of the EPSRC portfolio.

 By the end of the current Delivery Plan, we aim to have: